ehollan6123/SAR-GEOG490/README.md

-Project Title
+SAR path of least resistance

-Name(s) of individual or team members
+Evan Holland

-Short 1-2 sentence summary
+Use terrain cost analysis to determine the most likely path a lost person would take in the event they were lost in the wilderness.

-Problem statement, question(s) and/or objective(s)
+from any given last known location, what is the most likely path of travel based on terrain cost analysis

-Datasets you will use (with links, if available)
+Datasets you will use (with links, if available)-tbd

-Python packages that team members require
+Python packages that team members require- tbd

-Planned methods/approach
+Planned methods/approach: classification of terrain. assign cost. determine time since last known point. generate path.

-Expected outcomes
+Expected outcomes: path of least resistance; identify possible points to focus SAR ops.

-Any other relevant information, images/tables, references, etc.
+Any other relevant information, images/tables, references, etc: tbd

 References